garden-io/garden/docs/guides/deprecations.md

 ## Garden action types

-<h3 id="configmapDeployAction">The <code>configmap</code> deploy action type</h3>
+<h3 id="configmapDeployAction">The <code>configmap</code> Deploy action type</h3>

-The `configmap` deploy action type will be removed in the next major version of Garden, 0.14.
-Please use the `kubernetes` deploy action type with a `configmap` Kubernetes manifest instead.
+The `configmap` Deploy action type will be removed in the next major version of Garden, 0.14.
+Please use the `kubernetes` Deploy action type with a `configmap` Kubernetes manifest instead.

 Example: